Exus Blog Article

 Utilities are something many customers take for granted.
 They need them, therefore they assume they will always be taken care of.
 Utility companies are, however, just as likely to take their customers for granted.

-In such an environment, customer service in the utilities sector has never been more important.
+In such an environment, customer service in the utility sector has never been more important.
 Because if customers forget that they need to pay for their utilities, they will invariably fall into debt and end up resenting their suppliers.
 So begins an endless cycle of codependent resentment.

-The rise of the digital economy has led to a major increase in choices across the utilities sector and this presents both a problem and an opportunity for suppliers.
+The rise of the digital economy has led to a major increase in choices across the utility sector and this presents both a problem and an opportunity for suppliers.
 The problem is they risk losing custom if they do nothing, the opportunity is that by evolving alongside their customers, they have the chance at deepening customer engagement and customer loyalty and creating a revenue stream that lasts a lifetime.

 Decades ago, most utility bills were all paid either on receipt every three months (and could be paid via cash, cheque or over the phone) or via a prepayment meter that could be topped up by a key or token.
 The advent of automated monthly direct debit payments, however, completely changed the game, to the extent that these payments now make up around 73% of all UK household bills.